kyleaz2000/Resume-Projects/README.md

 # Resume-Projects
-Grouoing of projects to display skills
+Grouping of projects to display skills